k61n/openhkl/doc/sphinx/workflow.rst

 concentric resolution shells of equal reciprocal volume, determined by ``number of d-shells``.
 For each shell and the overall volume, R-factors and CC values are calculated, allowing the user to determine the maximum resolution (if any) to which the data set is reliable.
-The merger is controlled by the following parameters.
+The merge is controlled by the following parameters.

+.. list-table:: Merge statistics parameters
+   :widths: 20, 10, 20
+   :header-rows: 1
+   :align: left

+   * - Parameter
+     - Unit
+     - Description
+   * - Resolution (d) range
+     - Å
+     - Limit merged peaks to this resolution range
+   * - Image range
+     -
+     - Limit merged peaks to this range of images
+   * - Num. resolution shells
+     -
+     - Number of resolutions shells into which to divide reciprocal space
+   * - Space group
+     -
+     - Space group of the unit cell
+   * - Include friedel
+     - T/F
+     - Include the Friedel relation if not part of the space group
+   * - Plot y axis
+     -
+     - Select statistic to plot on the graph, as a function of resolution shell

 .. _merge:
 .. figure:: images/workflow/merge.png